MadLadSquad/MadLadSquadSite/README.md

 - [UntitledFontUtils](https://github.com/MadLadSquad/UntitledFontUtils) - Cross-platform utilities for dealing with system fonts, to be developed
 - [UntitledKBD](https://github.com/MadLadSquad/UntitledKBD) - A keyboard layout generator for custom layouts, outputs keyboards for Linux, Windows and Android in multiple formats, to be developed
 - [UntitledIBusHandwriting](https://github.com/MadLadSquad/UntitledIBusHandwriting) - A handwriting input method engine for [ibus](https://en.wikipedia.org/wiki/Intelligent_Input_Bus)
-- [UntitledI18N](https://github.com/MadLadSquad/UntitledI18N) - A C and C++ i18n library, to be developed
+- [UntitledI18N](https://github.com/MadLadSquad/UntitledI18N) - A C and C++ i18n library

 ### Libraries and misc applications
 - [MadLadSquadSite](https://github.com/MadLadSquad/MadLadSquadSite) - The site you're looking at right now
 - [UntitledLog](https://github.com/MadLadSquad/UntitledLog) - A small logging library
 - [UntitledRuntimeLibraryLoader](https://github.com/MadLadSquad/UntitledRuntimeLibraryLoader) - A small cross-platform shared library loder library
 - [UntitledExec](https://github.com/MadLadSquad/UntitledExec) - A small cross-platform library to execute applications as seperate processes
-- [check-for-synced-branches-action](https://github.com/MadLadSquad/check-for-synced-branches-action) - An action to check if 2 branches are in sync,
+- [check-for-synced-branches-action](https://github.com/MadLadSquad/check-for-synced-branches-action) - An action to check if 2
-also works for forks and upstream
+branches are in sync, also works for forks and upstream
 - [UntitledCLIParser](https://github.com/MadLadSquad/UntitledCLIParser) - A C and C++ parser for CLI arguments
 - [UntitledMathSolver](https://github.com/MadLadSquad/UntitledMathSolver) - A C and C++ backend for a calculator
 - [UntitledDesktopOverlay](https://github.com/MadLadSquad/UntitledDesktopOverlay) - A Gentoo/Funtoo overlay for all MadLadSquad, UDE and UDF applications + additional components for the desktops, to be developed